codingMustache/codingMustache/README.md

 ## Joke of the Day

-Mountains aren't just funny, they are hill areas
+When will the little snake arrive?
+I don't know but he won't be long...

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Processor
+ 1. Nautilus
- 2. Video Card
+ 2. Skipjack
- 3. Hard Drive
+ 3. Enigma Machine
- 4. Power Supply
+ 4. Clipper Chip

 <details>
   <summary>Answer</summary>
-  Video Card
+  Clipper Chip
 </details>